UCSFGreenlandLab/metamorph_postprocessing/README.md

 Python scripts in workflow have been translated from Python 2.x to Python 3.x.
 Hooray.

+A free replacement to MetaMorph is being dev'd [here](https://github.com/TheRealSFBae/telo-FISH_image_analysis).
+It's a ways off from being used with this pipeline, but the ultimate goal here is to reconsile these two repos into one end-to-end telo-FISH analysis tool.

 ### USAGE:

 The easiest implementation of this software is to use the /master directory itself as a tool!